The Best Food Shows on Netflix Right Now

 Salt Fat Acid Heat (2018)There are a few essential elements that make cooking both an incredible and universal experience, and according to author/chef Samin Nosrat, those four basics are salt, fat, acid, and heat.
 Nosrat built on those elements in her James Beard Award-winning cookbook, Salt, Fat, Acid, Heat, and now in the Netflix series, she travels the globe to explore how these principles fuel good food.
 The show comes from the creators of Cooked, and Nosrat is extremely charismatic, making her travels into the homes of families in Japan, Italy, Yucatán, and even Berkeley especially enlightening.
 While each episode focuses on one of the four keys to cooking, its simplicity allows it to alter the cooking show genre by breaking things down to the elementary level, infusing that with demonstrations, human conversation, and a whole lot of charm.

 Samurai Gourmet (2017)Samurai Gourmet is a show about eating, but in no way that you might expect.
 Hazy around the edges, the fictional series follows the culinary adventures of the newly retired businessman Takashi Kasumi, who often falls into daydreams motivated by the premise: What Would A Great Samurai Do?
-Often, that boils down to drinking a beer in the middle of the day or saying yes to another serving of rice.
+Often, that boils down to drinking a beer in the middle of the day, trying the super-spicy ramen, or saying yes to another serving of rice.
 There's tranquil food porn aplenty in this mostly solitary journey inside the head of our guy Takashi.

 Street Food (2019– )While learning from esteemed celebrity chefs can give a behind-the-scenes look into the rarefied levels of the food and restaurant industry, some of the most talented, interesting cooks live and work on the streets serving food for everyone.
 Street Food offers a glimpse into the lives and craft of street food chefs and vendors, examining their inspired dishes and the even more compelling stories behind them.
 The first season of the series focuses on stories around different parts of Asia, from sweets sellers in Yogyakarta, Indonesia to seafood purveyors in Cebu, Philippines, while the most recent heads to Latin America to look at everything from food markets in Bogota, Colombia to raved about tortillas in Buenos Aires, Argentina.
 With Street Food, you get all of that plus so much more for a joyful, genuine adventure that most people with a Netflix account could actually afford (should they ever be lucky enough to travel to these places).